verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param default_in_type:
         Indicates how the default :math:`F_c` values for input pins should be interpreted.

         ``frac``: The fraction of tracks in the channel from which each input pin connects.

-        ``abs``: Inpterpretted as the absolute number of tracks from which each input pin connects.
+        ``abs``: Interpreted as the absolute number of tracks from which each input pin connects.

     :req_param default_in_val:
         Fraction or number of tracks in a channel from which each input pin connects.

     :req_param default_out_type:
         Indicates how the default :math:`F_c` values for output pins should be interpreted.

         ``frac``: The fraction of tracks in the channel to which each output pin connects.

-        ``abs``: Inpterpretted as the absolute number of tracks to which each output pin connects.
+        ``abs``: Interpreted as the absolute number of tracks to which each output pin connects.

     :req_param default_out_val:
         Fraction or number of tracks in a channel to which each output pin connects.